 Maria Henke is the Senior Associate Dean of the University of Southern California Leonard Davis School of Gerontology, the oldest and largest school of gerontology in the world.
+She is also the Co-director of the Ethel Percy Andrus Gerontology Center.

 Since joining the USC Leonard Davis School in 1987, Maria has authored or co-authored several scholarly articles on gerontology education, focusing on distance learning gerontology program research and development and tailoring programs for the educational needs of working professionals.
 She has been invited to present at several conferences on the topics of innovation in gerontology education and falls prevention and home modification programs.